rzrhmrd/warrrp/README.md

 ### Usage

 **Configure Hiddify with WARRRP**:
-   - Copy the config address: `https://raw.githubusercontent.com/rzrhmrd/warrrp/main/config`
+   1. Copy the config address: `https://raw.githubusercontent.com/rzrhmrd/warrrp/main/config`
-   - Open the Hiddify client.
+   2. Open the Hiddify client.
-   - Click on the **+** icon on the top right corner of the app.
+   3. Click on the **+** icon on the top right corner of the app.
-   - Click on the **Add From Clipboard** button.
+   4. Click on the **Add From Clipboard** button.
+   5. Connect.

 ## License